Iwata-Reuyl Lab Members

 PhD Candidate

-Hello, my name is Erik Scheleen (he/him/his), and I am a first year Master's student in the Dr. Iwata-Reuyl research group.
-My research is focused on understanding the protein complex and mechanism of the threonylcarbamoyl adenosine modification to tRNA.
-My background is varied with over 5 years of experience in software development including backend development as well as an undergraduate degree in renewable energy engineering with a primary focus on power systems and controls.
+Erik Scheleen (he/him) is a chemistry Ph.D. in the Dr. Iwata-Reuyl research group.
+His research is focused on understanding enzyme substrate recognition and the enzymatic mechanism of the threonylcarbamoyl adenosine modification of tRNA.
+His background is varied with over 5 years of experience in software development including backend development as well as an undergraduate degree in renewable energy engineering with a primary focus on power systems and controls.

 Lab Alumni